snak3bite/oraclephpwizard/INSTALL.md

 Installing and configure Apache and PHP is outside the scope of this document.
 The web is full of tutorials ...
 Note: If using CentOS remember SE Linux is always happier when files are copied to the directories for Apache and not moved, i.e. dont use mv ...

-You need all files php-files in https://github.com/snak3bite/oraclephpwizard/tree/master/php
+You need all php-files in
+https://github.com/snak3bite/oraclephpwizard/tree/master/php

 Put all of them in the same directory and chmod and chown them as suiteable for your server.